MoserMichael/my-notes/dev-gotchas.md

 have come across Mr. [Avva](https://avva.livejournal.com).
 I got the impression that he is kind of asking directly for my feedback - however it turns out, that he is quietly removing all of my comments to his 'blog'.

-- somehow it touched me, that even the owner of a nasty blog is playing politics (apparently they all do that)
+- somehow it touched me, that even the owner of a nasty little blog is playing politics (apparently they all do that)
-- now i know for sure that there is no point in taking part in any of these online discussions - the owner of the platform is always in control of who is seeing the scribble (if you pay Elon Musk then he is more likely to show your comment - the blue tick gives 'Prioritized rankings in conversations and search' see https://help.twitter.com/en/using-twitter/twitter-blue )
+- the owner of big platforms are always in control of who is seeing the scribble (if you pay Elon Musk then he is more likely to show your comment - the blue tick gives 'Prioritized rankings in conversations and search' see https://help.twitter.com/en/using-twitter/twitter-blue )
-- also I just realized these platforms have some agenda of their own (they aren't here for the sake of free speech) - they just play their politics
+- also it somehow dawned on me, that these platforms have some agenda of their own (they aren't here for the sake of free speech) - they are just playing their politics 'by other means'.
 - any feedback is a way to feed these corporate trolls - attention is their currency.
 Also my dear late Mother told me not to take part in any of these useless parlors... (in the end those who are in charge will choose to ignore my feedback - to their own liking)

 What's left?
 Open source - that's a different kind of medium (they can't censor me here, but they can ignore me)